sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+Integer numericMeetingId = 56; // Integer | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join.
 PayloadPairingCodeSIP payloadPairingCodeSIP = new PayloadPairingCodeSIP(); // PayloadPairingCodeSIP |
 try {
-    PairingCode result = apiInstance.generatePairingCodeSip(userId, meetingId, payloadPairingCodeSIP);
+    PairingCode result = apiInstance.generatePairingCodeSip(userId, numericMeetingId, payloadPairingCodeSIP);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling MeetingApi#generatePairingCodeSip");